top of page

 by Richard Rorty

-Achieving Our Country : Leftist Thought in Twentieth-Century America is by Rorty, a committed progressive.
-He criticizes liberals for embracing pessimistic academic views, and argues for finding a more positive, inspiring message.
-This book said, in 1999, that the traits of the left would one day result in a belligerent, populist Republican president.
+Achieving Our Country : Leftist Thought in Twentieth-Century America is by Rorty, a progressive political philosopher.
+He criticizes liberals for embracing pessimistic academic views, and argues for the importance of finding more positive, inspiring messages.
+This book, published in 1999, is known for predicting that the traits of the left could one day result in a belligerent, populist Republican president.

 The Madness of Crowds: Gender, Race, and Identity is by British conservative Douglas Murray.
-It critiques some liberal-side ideas, and is a good tool for liberals to understand conservatives' perspectives of liberals.
+It critiques some liberal-side ideas, and is a good tool for liberals to understand conservatives' very pessimistic perspectives of liberals.

 by John McWhorter